DhruvGupta130/AyuMed/README.md

 2. Fill in the doctor information as per the required format.
 3. Upload the Excel file to the system to register the doctors.

+###Important: Store Phone numbers as text to avoid problens.

 ## Current Status